pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-Once you are done with your work in CoordiMate, you can exit the program by typing a command.
+You can exit the application, so that you can close the application window and stop the program.

 <h4>Format:</h4>